sxht4/MIPS-Edu-Game/README.md

 # Branch Info

-This branch is use for Unit test, which accompanies with our project code as well.
+this branch is create add new features, after the feature is added, it will be test in Unit Test Branch